bixbydevelopers/capsule-sample-multichoice-adventure-game/README.md

 # How to customize
 * Change the capsule id to reflect your organization and your content.
 The capsule id is defined in `capsule.bxb` file.
-* Create your own game scenes and answers by editing the `code/data/game.js` file.
+* Create your own game scenes by editing the `code/data/game.js` file.
-* You can customize the Game NoResult dialog (`resources/base/dialog/Game_NoResult.dialog.bxb`)
-* You can customize the Game Result dialog by directly modifying the `resources/base/dialog/Game_Result.dialog.bxb` or by modifying the dialog macros under `/dialog/macros/`.
 * The training in this sample capsule is basic.
 You will likely need to add additional training for your game
 * Have fun!